 Ebrahim Hussein Fellowship

 The Ebrahim Hussein Endowment for research in African literature was established in the College of Letters and Science in 2003 thanks to the generosity of Robert M. Philipson, alumnus of the College of Letters and Science (Ph.D.1989).
-The College will award $7500 every other year to one or more full-time graduate students in L&S to carry out research on African literature in Africa and/or archives outside of the United States.
+The College will award $7500 each year to one or more full-time graduate students in L&S to carry out research on African literature in Africa and/or archives outside of the United States.
 The research must lead to a Ph.D. dissertation, an M.A. thesis, or a publishable-quality paper.
 Doctoral students may receive up to $7500 each; M.A. level students may receive up to $3,750 each.

 Three finalists from the application process will be interviewed by the fund committee for the final determination of the award.

 Research proposals should include a research timeline, description of contacts overseas, if any, and a budget.
 Proposals giving attention to one or more African languages will receive priority.

-- Letters of recommendation.
+Letters of Recommendation:

 Each application requires two letters of recommendation discussing the overall quality of the student’s work, the nature of the student’s research, and the contribution that the work will make both to the student’s major discipline and to the humanities generally.
 Letters of recommendation must be submitted as PDF documents and must be named using the following format:

 For instance, if the recommenders name is Dr. Nkrumah, and the student’s name is Malik Shabazz, the letter of recommendation must be named:

 Applications and letters of recommendation may be uploaded using the widget below.
 Please note that only complete applications comprised of documents named according to the instructions above will be considered.